 Pinot Noir

-Most Pinot Noirs are smooth with spicy, fruity, and earthy flavors.
-Pinot Noir has a mild flavor profile that won’t overpower any of your Thanksgiving food, yet it is bright enough to cut through some of the fat in the mashed potatoes and dark meat.
+Most Pinot Noirs are smooth with spicy, earthy, and fruity notes.
+Pinot Noir has a mild flavor profile that wonโt overpower any of your Thanksgiving food.
+However, it is bright enough to cut through some of the fat in the mashed potatoes and dark meat.

 Zinfandel